Get free legal advice from Maryland Legal Aid.

 Additional local options

-In addition to the programs above, there are also volunteer lawyers and law firms that focus on job one county or city.
-In some cases, this can be more effective, as the attorneys have more local knowledge on the specific laws and regulations in their area.
+In addition to the programs above, there are also volunteer lawyers and law firms that focus on just one county or city.
+In some cases, this can be more effective, as the attorneys from the Legal Aid offices in MD have more local knowledge on the specific laws and regulations in their area.
 Free information may also be in the following areas.

 Prince George’s County